Teenage Mutant Ninja Turtles (1990 film): Plot

-In 1990, investigating a crime wave terrorizing New York City, television reporter April O'Neil is attacked by thieves, but is saved by an unseen group of vigilantes.
-April's rescuers, the Teenage Mutant Ninja Turtles — Leonardo, Donatello, Michelangelo, and Raphael — return to their hidden lair in the sewer, where their adoptive father, a rat named Splinter, advises them to continue practicing the art of ninjutsu.
-Visiting the surface, Raph comes to blows with fellow vigilante Casey Jones, and is counseled by Splinter.
+April O'Neil, a television reporter investigating a crime wave terrorizing New York City, is attacked by thieves, but is saved by an unseen group of vigilantes, the Teenage Mutant Ninja Turtles — Leonardo, Donatello, Michelangelo, and Raphael.
+However, Raph loses a sai in the fight, which April recovers.
+The turtles return to their hidden lair in the sewer, where their adoptive father, a rat named Splinter, advises them to continue practicing the art of ninjutsu.
+Visiting the surface, Raph watches Critters, only to run into fellow vigilante Casey Jones, and is counseled by Splinter.

-Charles Pennington, April's boss at Channel 3 News, struggles to control his delinquent son Danny, who has been recruited with other teenagers to help the mysterious ninja Foot Clan in their wave of thefts.
-April suspects the Foot are responsible for the crime spree, raising the ire of Police Chief Sterns, while Shredder, leader of the Foot, sends his soldiers after April.
+Charles Pennington, April's supervisor at Channel 3 News, struggles to control his delinquent son Danny, who has been recruited with other troubled teenagers to help the mysterious ninja Foot Clan in their wave of thefts.
+April suspects that the Foot are responsible, raising the ire of Police Chief Sterns, while Shredder, the leader of the Foot, sends his soldiers after April.
 Raph defeats them and brings the unconscious April to the turtles' lair, unknowingly followed by a Foot soldier.
 Splinter explains to April that he and the turtles were mutated into intelligent, anthropomorphic creatures by a mysterious chemical.
-Escorting April home and bonding over their love of pizza, the turtles find their lair ransacked and Splinter kidnapped, and return to April's apartment.
+After escorting April home and bonding over their love of pizza, the turtles return to find their lair ransacked and Splinter kidnapped, and return to April's apartment.

 Danny is arrested, which Sterns uses to pressure Charles, who urges April to drop her investigation.
 Glimpsing the turtles hiding at April's apartment, Danny informs Shredder at the Foot's hideout, where Splinter is being held prisoner.
-Raph argues with Leo over his leadership, and is ambushed by the Foot and beaten unconscious.
-The turtles fight off the Foot with Casey and escape the burning building with April, who is fired by Charles in a phone message.
-Danny seeks counsel from the captive Splinter, and runs away from the Foot Clan.
-The turtles retreat to April's family farm, where she bonds with Casey as Raph recovers.
+Back at April's place, Raph argues with Leo over his leadership, and is ambushed on the rooftops by the Foot and beaten unconscious.
+Casey witnesses this and aids the turtles in fighting off the Foot and escape the burning building with April, who is fired by Charles in a phone message.
+Danny seeks counsel from the captive Splinter, and flees the Foot Clan.
+The turtles retreat to April's rundown family farm upstate, where she bonds with Casey as Raph recovers.
 Leo receives a vision of Splinter and assembles the other turtles to contact him through astral projection.
 Splinter delivers his final lesson, inspiring the turtles to return to the city.